Constellations in prime elements of number fields

-It is fundamental in the proof of Theorem~\ref{th:quad-classical}.
-Hence, here we present the explicit form of the correspondence \eqref{eq:orders-and-D}.
-From the left-hand side to the right-hand side is given in Definition~\ref{definition=disc}~\eqref{en:Dorder}.
-In what follows, we explain the reverse correspondence.
-Set $d$ to be the square-free part of $D$ and define
+As it is fundamental in the proof of Theorem~\ref{th:quad-classical}, we present the explicit form of correspondence~\eqref{eq:orders-and-D}.
+The one from the left-hand side to the right-hand side is given in Definition~\ref{definition=disc}~\eqref{en:Dorder}.
+To explain the reverse correspondence, set $d$ to be the square-free part of $D$ (i.e., the square-free integer $d$ such that $D/d$ is a square) and define

 where $\omega$ is defined by